-The new rail-based public transport network, 51km MRT Sungai Buloh – Kajang Line, is integrated to the Klang Valley Mass Rapid Transit (KVMRT) project in 2017.
+The MRT-based public transport network, 51km MRT Kajang Line, was integrated to the Klang Valley Mass Rapid Transit (KVMRT) project in 2017.

 Tool for the travellers

-You can use the following calculator to check the ticket fare for travelling on Kelana Jaya Line LRT (KJL-LRT), Ampang Line LRT (AGL-LRT), Sri Petaling Line LRT (SPL-LRT), KL Monorail (MRL), and MRT Sungai Buloh – Kajang Line (MRT-SBK).
+You can use the following calculator to check the ticket fare for travelling on Kelana Jaya Line LRT (KJL-LRT), Ampang Line LRT (AGL-LRT), Sri Petaling Line LRT (SPL-LRT), KL Monorail (MRL), and MRT Kajang Line (MRT-SBK).

 More tools for trip planning

 Here are some more planning tools you may find useful for your trip.